apereira91/eatDaBurger/README.md

-Burgers!
+Eat-Da-Burger is a restaurant app that was given for me to create as one of the Homework assignments for the Coding Bootcamp.

-Eat-Da-Burger is a restaurant app that lets users input the names of burgers they'd like to eat.
+It allows users to input the names of their favorite burgers .

 How does it work?